Met0o/TwitterDataPipeline/README.md

-# TwitterDataPipeline
+# Twitter Data Pipeline
-Bulding a Data pipeline from Twitter with R, storing the tweets in SQLite and performing sentiment analysis.
+Sourcing Twitter data with R and storing it in SQLite for sentiment analysis.